mumanchu/TMC22xxDriver/README.md

 <a name="advantages"></a>
 ## Advantages of This Library

-This library is part of a "Stepper Motor Control Suit" which is being released in stages. `MultiTimerSAMD` and `OptimizedGPIO` are already available.
+This library is part of a "Stepper Motor Control Suite" which is being released in stages. `MultiTimerSAMD` and `OptimizedGPIO` are already available.
 Next will be the `MiniStepper` library for STEP/DIR control (but until then you can use any of the many Arduino STEP/DIR libraries).

 In addition:
 - This library supports _all_ the TRINAMIC chip's features.